Nonverbal communication

 In

-culture, for example, touching someone’shead
+Thaiculture, for example, touching someone’sheadmay be thoughtrude.

 - Americans, the English, Germans and Northern Europeans are said to belong to

-, exhibiting very limited tactile contact in public.- Hispanics, people of Eastern European descents, Italians, the French, Arabs, and Jews are all said to belong to
+low-touch cultures, exhibiting very limited tactile contact in public.- Hispanics, people of Eastern European descents, Italians, the French, Arabs, and Jews are all said to belong to

-high-touch cultures
+high-touch cultures.

 Proxemics

-with different distances depending on the situation and people involved:
+4 types of proxemics with different distances depending on the situation and people involved:

-Types | Description |
+| Types | Description |

-Intimate distance | close encounters like embracing, touching, or whispering |
+| Intimate distance | close encounters like embracing, touching, or whispering |

-Personal distance | close friends and family members |
+| Personal distance | close friends and family members |

-Social distance | acquaintances; workplace or school |
+| Social distance | acquaintances; workplace or school |

-Public distance | strangers or public speaking |
+| Public distance | strangers or public speaking |

-Distance | Description |
+| Distance | Description |

-0-50 cm | intimate lovers and family members |
+| 0-50 cm | intimate lovers and family members |

-50-120 cm | friends (personal distance) |
+| 50-120 cm | friends (personal distance) |

-120-270 cm | acquaintances (social distance) |
+| 120-270 cm | acquaintances (social distance) |

-270-… cm | public space, not belong to oneself |
+| 270-… cm | public space, not belong to oneself |

-Behind | strangers speaking from behind are allowed to stand much more nearer |
+| Behind | strangers speaking from behind are allowed to stand much more nearer |

 Interaction